-We model a ``D-shaped" microwave cavity with tunable scattering elements embedded within it via a 2D structure with a boundary given by a truncated circle (proven to generate fully chaotic ray dynamics upon specular reflection even in the absence of the embedded scatterers \cite{Ree1999ClassicalCut,Doya2001OptimizedAmplifier}).
+We model a ``D-shaped" microwave cavity with tunable scattering elements embedded within it via a 2D structure with a boundary given by a truncated circle (proven to generate fully chaotic ray dynamics upon specular reflection even in the absence of the embedded scatterers~\cite{Ree1999ClassicalCut,Doya2001OptimizedAmplifier}).
 As shown in section IV.C of the \hyperref[title:SM]{SM}, simulations with rectangular cavities and similar scatterers perform just as well, suggesting that a few scattering elements may be sufficient without choosing a ray-chaotic cavity shape, although this point still requires further study.
 In the simulations of Figs 5(a) the walls of the cavity are perfectly conducting except where a number of single-mode waveguides are attached on the flat part of the boundary; in Fig. 5(b) a finite conductivity in the wall is introduced to study the effect of loss.
-Inside the cavity there are a variable number of perfectly conducting ellipsoids (``scatterers") that are free to rotate, hence altering the scattering of waves injected from the input ports.
-The model mimics the experimental system of ref. \cite{Faul2025AgileMetasurface}, where screws are inserted into a cavity of the same boundary shape at variable depths to modify the scattering behavior.
-The configuration of screw depths is used for optimization, and that work has found that good, narrowband routing solutions are obtainable experimentally; however these experiments used significantly more parameters than our theory suggests are required, and didn't study more highly constrained functions, such as demultiplexing.
+Inside the cavity there are a variable number of wavelength scale perfectly conducting ellipsoids (the scatterers) that are free to rotate, hence altering the scattering of waves injected from the input ports.
+The model mimics the experimental system of Ref.~\cite{Faul2025AgileMetasurface}, where screws are inserted into a cavity of the same boundary shape at variable depths to modify the scattering behavior.
+In the experimental work the configuration of screw depths is used for optimization, and that work has found that good, narrowband routing solutions are obtainable experimentally.
+However those experiments used significantly more parameters than our theory suggests are required, and didn't study more highly constrained functions, such as demultiplexing.